SCPR/static-projects/timelines/README.md

 **Install on your laptop (assuming you're on a Mac)**

 * Git
-* Ruby
-* Capistrano 2.14.1
-* Development environment (MAMP or Python simple server)
+* GitHub account added to SCPR data team
+* Your machine registered with projects VPN
+* The Rundeck login information

 **Misc**

-* GitHub account added to SCPR data team
-* ssh key added to the media server by Bryan Ricker

 Having a GitHub account and a development environment will get you started in at least configuring a timeline, though Chris K. or Eric Z. will need to deploy.